dsebastien/asciidoctor-packt/README.md

 * fix images
   * position in FODT files.
 On my machine they don't appear next to the [[Insert image ...]] message
   * images inlining is broken on Windows: Cannot read data.
 Most probably an encoding issue, but couldn't fix it so far
-* fix live reload support
-  * original approach in Guardfile doesn't work on Windows under MSYS.
-Guard-livereload doesn't like running there...
-    * one option: replace Guard by npm
-* modify the template to use 01, 02, ... as chapter names and adapt corresponding folder names and examples in the .adoc files.
+* modify the template to use 01, 02, ... as chapter names and adapt corresponding folder names and examples in the .adoc files